 Roll 1 sheet of pastry on lightly floured board into 12 X 14 inch rectangle; place on ungreased baking sheet

-Place tenderloin ring in center on top of pastry; with knife cut 1 inch border in pastry around ring.
+Place tenderloin roast in center on top of pastry; with knife cut pastry leaving a 1 around roast.

-Spread pate over tenderloin ring; top with mushroom mixture.
+Spread bacon over tenderloin roast; top with mushroom mixture.

-Brush egg white on pastry around ring; roll second sheet of pastry to same size as before.
+Brush egg white on pastry around roast edge; roll second sheet of pastry to same size as before.

-Lay pastry loosely over tenderloin ring pressing pastry around base to seal.
+Lay pastry loosely over tenderloin pressing pastry around base to seal.

 Beat egg yolk with milk; brush top and sides of crust with egg mixture.

 Place in oven and bake 10 minutes at 425F degrees.

 REDUCE OVEN TEMPERATURE TO 375F degrees and bake 20 minutes longer or until crust is golden.